Make your own gourmet soup at home with this easy lobster bisque recipe. And, this homemade version is low carb and gluten free!

 Easy Lobster Bisque

-Make your own gourmet soup at home with this simple lobster bisque recipe.
-And, this homemade version is low carb and gluten free!
+Make your own gourmet soup at home with this simple smooth and creamy lobster soup.
+And, this homemade bisque is low carb and gluten free!

 - 4 lobster tails frozen in shells (or fresh)